-After reading in the data, describe the distributions of foreign and domestic grosses.
+1. After reading in the data, describe the distributions of foreign and domestic grosses.
 That is, say where most values are, note any outliers (an outlier is an observation point that is distant from other observations), and say whether the distribution is tightly packed around its mean or is spread out.
 Also, report the mean and standard deviation.

-You should try the summary command.
+Remember the summary command.
 For example, you would type summary(Data\$Variable1) to see a summary of a variable called "Variable1" in a data frame named "Data".
-You should also try the mean and sd commands.
-In addition to summarizing the data, you can use histograms to get a visual representation of the distribution of the data.
-The command is hist(Data\$Variable1,col="orange").
-Note that I specified color just for fun; I didn't need to.
+You should also try the mean and sd commands. summary is more meaningful for numeric variables.
+Looking at the table command would be more useful for categorical variables.
+Also, use histograms to get a visual representation of the distribution of the data.